 SITUATION 4: The regulation match ends with both wrestlers having identical scores and no offensive points scored.
 QUESTION: When is the determination made as to which wrestler will have the choice in the first tiebreaker period?
-RULING: The determination will be made at the completion of the sudden-victory period and before the beginning of the first tiebreaker period by the tossing of the referee's disc.
+RULING: The determination will be made at the completion of the suddenvictory period and before the beginning of the first tiebreaker period by the tossing of the referee's disc.

 SITUATION 5: During the first tiebreaker period, Wrestler A rides Wrestler B for the entire 30-second period.
 Immediately after the first tiebreaker period, Wrestler B takes a second nonbleeding injury timeout.
-Before starting the second tiebreaker, Wrestler A is given the choice of the top or bottom position.
-Wrestler A selects the top or offensive position and rides Wrestler B for the entire 30-second period.
-QUESTION: Does Wrestler A win by having earned a net riding time of one minute?
-RULING: Yes.
-As stated in Rule 3.11.1, Wrestler A has accumulated a net of one minute of advantage time and, therefore, is awarded one match point.
-(See Rules 3.11.1 and 2.11.)
+Before starting the second tiebreaker period, Wrestler A is awarded one point as it is Wrestler B's second nonbleeding injury timeout.
+QUESTION: Does Wrestler A win by having earned a point?
+RULING: No. The second tiebreaker period will be wrestled with the wrestler scoring the most points during both tiebreaker periods declared the winner.
+(See Rule 6.1.3.)